-Item No. Criteria Description Amply Power - OMEGA Viriciti - Agnostic Management Platform ChargePoint - CMS 14 Ability to recognize bus stall and bus number and evaluate charge needs by block and state of charge (i.e., park management) Yes Yes Yes 15 Manual override (computer/HMI input) for selection of (bus) charging sequence Yes.
+Item No. Criteria Description Amply Power - OMEGA Viriciti - Agnostic Management Platform ChargePoint - CMS 15 Manual override (computer/HMI input) for selection of (bus) charging sequence Yes.
 Manual override button located within UI accessible by a specific user creditable.
 Override can also be performed by email, phone call or ticket request.
 Yes, users can manually prioritize groups of chargers or single chargers in order to meet the demand as needed.
-Yes 16 Describe desktop output/reports for charge telematics Energy Report - net (panel) load, modelled load (assuming no CMS), aggregate and individual charger load Charge Detail Records - plug-in and session start &amp; stop times, session duration, session energy, vehicle start &amp; end soc, vehicle ID Health Records - % normal, faulted, offline and uptime for EVSEs, controllers, system &amp; software components Vehicle Logs - Geo location and SOC information Charge Ready Transport - CRT formatted report for PG&amp;E, SCE and other Utilities Fleet Ready Programs Uptime, Downtime, and Offline chargers (in hours, percentage, and total for a group) Energy Reports (in kWh and hours of duration) A complete list of charging transactions (equipped with the data previously stated) A complete list of user logs and documentation of user interactions.
+Yes 16 Describe desktop output/reports for charge telematics Energy Report - net (panel) load, modelled load (assuming no CMS), aggregate and individual charger load Charge Detail Records - plug-in and session start & stop times, session duration, session energy, vehicle start & end soc, vehicle ID Health Records - % normal, faulted, offline and uptime for EVSEs, controllers, system & software components Vehicle Logs - Geo location and SOC information Charge Ready Transport - CRT formatted report for PG&E, SCE and other Utilities Fleet Ready Programs Uptime, Downtime, and Offline chargers (in hours, percentage, and total for a group) Energy Reports (in kWh and hours of duration) A complete list of charging transactions (equipped with the data previously stated) A complete list of user logs and documentation of user interactions.
 No response 17 Is there a local controller to preserve the same control functionality in case cloud connectivity fails (e.g., WIFI outage)?
 Yes, AMPLY Site Controller (ASC) installed at electrical main and is connected to breaker.
 CT's will meter 3- phases of power for real- time demand management.
 ASC can be hardwired to each EVSE via CAT6 to send OCPP directly to charger.
 If CMS cellular connection temporarily down, ASC has programmed commands to continue charging until cellular connection is restored.
 With all communications we send to the charger, there are two signals that are sent: The set parameter and a failsafe value.
 If connection is disrupted for any reason or duration of time, the charger will revert to the failsafe value until connectivity is reestablished.
 Yes 18 Other features criteria, or comments OMEGA supports algorithmic optimization across a wide set of use cases in addition to TOU energy management including load management, tariff-based optimization across usage, demand and subscription charges, factoring in unmanaged loads, demand response signals from OpenADR and other providers.
 It also offers flexible alerting and notifications for EVSE faults and other conditions.
 Provided system is built to scale.
 If charging needs change or if a new OEM is desired, the system is able to monitor any charging infrastructure (assuming that charger OEM is OCPP compliant) and easily exchange chargers in the system.
 Through an API, there is the ability to integrate with other planning or ITCMS platforms to optimize planning.
 Other features may include our agnostic telematics system, which is capable of monitoring any vehicle OEM and operates off the same platform as the charger monitoring infrastructure - decreasing operational complexity by reducing software applications and increasing visibility into energy usage/expenditure.
 No response